car251290/expresspractice/README.md

 ## Where:
 app is an instance of express.
 METHOD is an HTTP request method, in lowercase.
-PATH is a path on the server.
+PATH is a path on the servES6 features

+# node.js
+The ES6 section describes the three ES6 feature groups, and details which features are enabled by default in Node.js, alongside explanatory links.
+It also shows how to find which version of V8 shipped with a particular Node.js release.er.
 HANDLER is the function executed when the route is matched.